Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Implementation Details

-For the embedding network for the Omniglot and \textit{mini}ImageNet, we reuse exactly the same simple convolutional architecture as in Prototypical Networks~\citep{snell2017prototypical}, which consists of four stacked blocks (2D convolution with $3\times 3$ kernel and stride~1, BatchNorm, ReLU, and $2\times 2$ max-pooling), the output of which is flattened.
-This results in a 64-dimensional embedding for Omniglot and 1600-dimensional embedding for \miniimagenet{}.
+\paragraph{Code based on~\citet{snell2017prototypical}.} For same-domain experiments on Omniglot (Section~\ref{sec:expcrosstask}) and the ablation study (Section~\ref{sec:ablation}), we use the Conv-4 architecture from the official Prototypical Networks~\citep{snell2017prototypical} implementation.\footnote{\url{https://github.com/jakesnell/prototypical-networks}} This results in a 64-dimensional embedding for Omniglot and 1600-dimensional embedding for \miniimagenet{}.
 For \miniimagenet{}, we pretrain the embedding function using prototypical networks to solve 30-way problems instead of 5, which is the recommended trick in the paper~\citep{snell2017prototypical}.
-For the other settings, we train from scratch.
+For Omniglot, we train from scratch on 5-way 5-shot and 20-way 5-shot episodes (number of ways for training and testing match).
+We use a center loss of $1$ and Sinkhorn regularization of $\gamma=1$, on unnormalized squared Euclidean distances.

-Omniglot~\citep{lake2011one} consists of a total of 1623 classes of handwritten characters from 50 alphabets, with 20 examples per class.
-Images are grayscale with size $28\times 28$.
-We follow the same protocol as in Prototypical Networks and use the ``Vinyals'' train/validation/test splits.
-We consider 5-way 5-shot and 20-way 5-shot settings (15 query points per class).
+\paragraph{Code based on~\citet{snell2017prototypical} and~\citet{hsu2017learning}} For few-shot clustering (Section~\ref{sec:expother}), we start from the official ProtoNet implementation and train both Conv-4 and CCN architectures on the CCN splits of Omniglot.
+We use a center loss of $0.1$ and Sinkhorn regularization of $\gamma=1$, on unnormalized squared Euclidean distances.

-\miniimagenet{}~\citep{vinyals2016matching} consists of 100 classes, each containing 600 color images of size $84\times 84$.
-We follow the ``Ravi'' splits: 64 classes for training, 16 for validation, and 20 for testing.
-We consider the 5-way 5-shot setting (15 query points per class).
+\paragraph{Code based on~\citet{triantafillou2019meta}} For cross-domain experiments on Meta-Dataset (Section~\ref{sec:expcrossdomain}) we derive CentroidNet from their implementation of ProtoNet\footnote{\url{https://github.com/google-research/meta-dataset}} which uses the ResNet-18 architecture.
+We train with a center loss of $0.01$ and Sinkhorn regularization $\gamma=0.1$ after rescaling the squared Euclidean distances by the number of dimensions.